singapore vegan travel guide

 Universal Studios

 Universal Studios Singapore is one of the best theme parks in the world.
-Located on Sentosa Island, it’s a major attraction for families and travelers alike.
-We spent a day to enjoy the rides, which were fantastic.
+Located on Sentosa Island, it’s a major attraction for families and travellers alike.
+We spent a day enjoying the rides, which are fantastic (Revenge of the Mummy and Transformers are my fav).
 However, it’s not very vegan-friendly, especially compared to amusement parks in Europe.
+Entry ticket to the park costs ~80 SGD

 Powered by GetYourGuide